-Executive Chef, Anthony Walsh
+Executive Chef, John Horne

-Since being appointed Chef de Cuisine of Canoe in 2010, John Horne has incorporated his passion for refined flavours, seasonal ingredients and explosive presentation with his love of Canadian cuisine.
+Since being appointed Chef of Canoe in 2010, John Horne has incorporated his passion for refined flavours, seasonal ingredients and explosive presentation with his love of Canadian cuisine.
 After graduating from the Niagara College Culinary Management program, John worked at Almeida in London, England under the tutelage of Chef Ian Wood for two years.
 With experience at Michelin starred restaurants such as L’Escargot, The Square and the Orrery under his belt, John honed his classic French techniques for seven years as the Senior Sous Chef of Auberge du Pommier, one of Toronto’s most celebrated French restaurants.
 With his love of learning always in gear, John returned to Europe to work at Crillon le Brave.

 Respected for his dedication to Canadian cuisine, he has collaborated with those who share his philosophy - Martin Picard (Au Pied de Cochon), Jeremy Charles (Raymonds) and Société-Orignal (foraging specialist).
 In 2011, John was named the Nine of Dine winner at the Gourmet Food and Wine Expo.
 In 2012, he was the only chef from outside of Montréal asked to participate in the international Omnivore World Tour to represent Canadian “Young Cuisine” for the first event held in Canada.

 John proved his culinary prowess, taking home the gold award at the prestigious 2014 Gold Medal Plates competition after going head-to-head with nine of Toronto’s finest culinary masters at the prestigious culinary event.

 Recognized for its unique artisanal Canadian cuisine, Canoe is considered one of the top fine dining restaurants in Canada and is the flagship of the Oliver & Bonacini portfolio.